luxodd/arcade-documentation/docs/arcade-launch/unity-plugin/testing.md

 Error handling for incorrect PIN codes is not implemented in this sample.
 :::

+A detailed description of the JSON request and response for each command, as well as additional explanations, can be found in the [WebSocket Postman Collection ](../websocket.mdx) section.

 ## Next Steps
 - [Start integrating the plugin](./integration.md)
 - [Review API documentation](./api-reference.md)